Summer Institute for Research Design

 Time and Place

-Now in its 19th year, the Institute is co-directed by Jeffrey C. Johnson (East Carolina University), Susan Weller (U. of Texas Medical Branch at Galveston), Amber Wutich (Arizona State U), and H. Russell Bernard (U. of Florida).
-The SIRD runs for three weeks each summer and is held on the campus of the Duke University Marine Laboratory in Beaufort, North Carolina.
-The Lab is located on Pivers Island with a stunning view of the Beaufort waterfront and Bogue Sound.
+Now in its 20th year, the Institute is directed by Jeffrey C. Johnson (U. of Florida), with co-directors Susan Weller (U. of Texas Medical Branch at Galveston), Amber Wutich (Arizona State U), and H. Russell Bernard (U. of Florida).

 Who should apply